501(c)(7) nonprofit · San Diego, CA

 Refer or enroll

-Families, schools, and regional centers can refer IDD youth ages 13–22.
+Families, regional centers, and support networks can refer IDD young adults.
 We learn about each participant's goals and comfort level before they join a group.

 02